 Example: Although the initial comments, description and title synced correctly between Trello and GitHub, if anyone edits the description or comments in GitHub, those changes won't appear in Trello.
 But if edits are made in Trello, then they would appear in GitHub.
 Edits to the title, in this case, will be seen by teams in both tools.

 What is a one-way create, two-way update flow?

-Because you can change flow direction for both work item creation and updates, you can make what's called a one-way create, two-way update flow.
-With this flow, Unito will only create work items in one tool, but any changes made to that new work item will be copied to the original tool.
+Since you can specify flow direction at two stages of your Unito flow - for both work item creation and updates, you can build a one-way create, two-way update flow.
+This enables Unito to create work items (tasks, tickets, etc.) in one tool based on details in another, while changes made to that newly created work item can be copied back to the original tool.